yakuzadave/necroman_v2/necrovox_docs/Necromunda_Docs/10-scenarios/scenario-list/005-sneak.md

 ---
 tags:
+  - zone-mortalis
-  - Zone Mortalis
+  - sector-mechanicus
-  - Home Turf Advantage
+  - home-advantage
 ---

 # 5. Sneak Attack

-_A gang that really wants to make itself known may raid deep into an enemy territory, hoping to steal goodsand defile something sacred._
+_A gang that really wants to make itself known may raid deep into an enemy territory, hoping to steal goods and defile something sacred._

 _Source: Necromunda 2018 Rulebook_
 **Designed for: Zone Mortalis**